 Previously-featured course content from the be::community webinar series can be accessed here anytime.
-Review the current course catalog below and check back frequently, as new videos are added monthly.

 Diversity with Eric Law

 A four-part series hosted by Eric H. F. Law.
 An Episcopal priest, Eric is founder and director of the Kaleidoscope Institute established to develop competent leadership in a diverse, changing world.
 He is an internationally known consultant and trainer in multicultural ministry and the building of inclusive communities.
 He is also a photographer, playwright, and composer of church music.

 A four-part series hosted by Julia McCray-Goldsmith, who served the Diocese of California as working group head for Discipleship Ministries.
 In this role she committed to equipping Episcopalians for authentic and joyful ministries in everything from Sunday school to vestry leadership.

 A four-part series hosted by the Rev. Canon Charles K. Robertson, Ph.D., canon to the presiding bishop of The Episcopal Church, having previously served as Canon to the Ordinary in the Diocese of Arizona and Honorary Canon for the Diocese of Dar Es Salaam (Tanzania).
 A Fellow of the Episcopal Church Foundation, he was recently appointed Distinguished Visiting Professor at the General Theological Seminary.
 He has also worked extensively with the Department of Education, the White House, and Hollywood studios and guilds as executive director of Film Clips, Inc. Dr. Robertson serves on several national boards and has published many books and articles, including the recent Transforming Stewardship, Jesus and Paul: Global Perspectives and Conversations with Scripture: The Acts of the Apostles.